epiette/LudiiAICompetition/README.md

 ### Killothon track

-The killothon is a new type of AI challenge in which the participants are not competeting directly against each other but trying to win the maximum of games against a simple UCT (Upper Confidence Tree) agent.
+The killothon is a new type of AI challenge in which the participants are not competing directly against each other but trying to win the maximum of games against a simple UCT (Upper Confidence Tree) agent.

 For each play, only one minute of ("smart") thinking time is allocated to the challenger.
 After this time, the agent is playing randomly until the end of the game.
 The participants can distribute this minute of thinking time as they wish to their agents.
 The same rule is applied to UCT and during this minute, 1 second of thinking time per move is used.

-All challengers are representing the role of the player 1, the UCT agent is representing the role of the player 2 and if the game has more than 2 players, all the other roles are played randomly.
+All challengers are representing the role of player 1, the UCT agent is representing the role of player 2 and if the game has more than 2 players, all the other roles are played randomly.

 On this track, all the games in Ludii following the requirement of (#competition-games) are used (1,058 games on version 3.1.0).

-In the rare case of an equality between 2 agents, the tiebreak is to compare the total number of decision moves made by the agents.
+In the rare case of equality between 2 agents, the tiebreak is to compare the total number of decision moves made by the agents.

-To run the killothon, the participants requiere to implement a main method in their code calling the following method **KillothonCLI.main(final String[] args);** with as arguments:
+To run the killothon, the participants are required  to implement a main method in their code calling the following method **KillothonCLI.main(final String[] args);** with as arguments:
 - login
 - agent name

-The name of the agent would have to be the name of the agent implementing by the participant.
+The name of the agent would have to be the name of the agent implemented by the participant.
 Example: KillothonCLI.main(new String[]{"login", "AgentName"});

 For information about how to run a killothon from an agent made with the Java API, check this video: <TODO>